Azure-Samples/fine-tuning-open-source-text-generation/README.md

 To run the demo, follow these steps:

 1. Open the Jupyter Notebook file located in the `notebooks` folder.
-2. Run all the cells in the notebook to execute the demo.
+2. Run all the cells in the notebook to execute the demo text-to-sql-fine-tuning.
 3. The results will be displayed within the notebook cells.
 Open up your AML workspace to analyze the results bellow: